andycroll/andycroll.com/_posts/2018/2018-08-19-use-the-presence-method.md

 It is the equivalent of writing `object.present? ? object : nil`, which is a pattern you often see in views in Rails where data may or may not exist.

-It's also a nice solution when you have an empty string or array, in those cases `#presence` returns `nil`.
+It's also a nice solution when you have an empty string or array.
+In those cases `#presence` returns `nil`.

 ### Why not?